7/24/2024

 Christian

-Hi and welcome everyone.
-MENT has recently released their Q2 2024 report and today I have the pleasure of introducing the company's CEO, Göran Malmberg, and CFO, Erika Drots-Voxap, who will present the report before we go on to Q&A session.
-Before we start, I want to remind everyone that you can ask questions in the forum below the video player.
-And without further ado, Göran and Erika, please take it away.
+Hi, and welcome everyone.
+MENT has recently released their Q2 2024 report.
+And today I have the pleasure of introducing the company's CEO, Göran Malmberg, and CFO, Eureka Jotts-Voksepp, who will present the report before we go on to a Q&A session.
+Before we start, I want to remind everyone that you can ask questions in the form below the video player.
+And without further ado, Göran and Eureka, please take it away.

 speaker